 The aspiration site may be tender or sore for a few days after the joint aspiration procedure.
 Take a pain reliever for soreness as recommended by your healthcare provider.
-Aspirin or certain other pain medications may increase the chance of bleeding.
-Be sure to take only recommended medications.
+Aspirin or certain other pain medicines may increase the chance of bleeding.
+Be sure to take only recommended medicines.

 Notify your healthcare provider to report any of the following: